LibrariesWest/opendata/usage/README.md

 LibrariesWest manage the Library Management System, so that concerns data about usage of the catalogue.
 People reserving items, taking out items, and renewing them.

 When placing a reservation, the reservation is normally placed against the Title rather then the Item.
 See our [catalogue data](./../catalogue/README.md) for difference between titles and items.
-For example, there may be 10 copies of 'Voyage of the Dawn Treader' around LibrariesWest, and if none are avaialble and a user wants to reserve one, the system will need to decide which one of those copies to assign to the reservation.
+For example, there may be 10 copies of 'Voyage of the Dawn Treader' around LibrariesWest.
+If none are available and a user wants to reserve one, the system will need to decide which one of those copies to assign to the reservation.
 This will be influenced by things such as which library the user wants to pick up the item from, which copies are available, whether the item can be sourced and transferred within a single library service, and other factors.
-This can also change if a copy becomes available while the reservation is active - that copy would be assigned to the next user in the queue.
+This can also change if a copy becomes available while the reservation is active - that copy would normally then be assigned to the next user in the queue.

 When a reservation is placed a reservation record is created, also known as 'hold'.